HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	- The *imaginary* ***recipient*** of the letter (a stranger or someone you know personally)
 	- The correct ***style*** to use (personal, formal or semi-formal)
 	- The ***content*** of the letter (a typical *mix* of expressions: ==complaining, requesting, explaining/apologizing, suggesting==)
-> Ask yourself, ‘**Why** am I writing this letter?
-What **combination** of content do I need to create?’
+> Ask yourself, "**Why** am I writing this letter?
+What **combination** of content do I need to create?"
 - How to map them out (within the first ==3 minutes==):
-	- Recipient:
+	- **Recipient**:
-		- Semi Stranger - formal / semi-formal (you can recognize this style if the question mentions "the relevant person"): "Dear Mr./Mrs./Ms. `firstName`,..."
+		- Semi Stranger - formal / semi-formal (you can recognize this style if the question mentions "*the relevant person*" or someone specific, e.g. the store manager, the governor,...): "Dear Mr./Mrs./Ms. `firstName`,..."
-		- Complete Stranger - formal (usually for complaining/requesting for a service offered by an organization): "Dear Sir or Madam,..."
+		- Complete Stranger - formal (usually for *complaining/requesting* for a service offered by *an organization*): "Dear Sir or Madam,..."
 		- Someone you know personally - personal/semi-formal: "Dear `firstName`,"
-	- Content: read the prompt *very carefully* (specifically the part after "In your letter,...") and you should ==recognize the required *mix* of expressions you ***must*** include.
-You ***must not*** mention any expression that isn't in the requirement== (e.g. a seemingly polite "apologizing for contacting the recipient" *would be **invalid*** if the prompt doesn't explicitly state that you should apologize)
+	- **Content**: read the prompt *very carefully* (specifically the part after "In your letter,...") and you should ==recognize the required *mix* of expressions you ***must*** include.
+You ***must not*** mention any expression that *isn't* in the requirement== (e.g. a seemingly polite "apologizing for contacting the recipient" _would be **invalid**_ if the prompt doesn't explicitly state that you should apologize)
+		- **Complaining**: a letter of complaint to a business, requesting and suggesting are often similar in content, in *formal* style.
+You're expected to give a replacement/repair/immediate refund request if it's about a product.
+			- Start with "*I am writing to express my dissatisfaction with*....".
+Try to craft your sentences in a contrast manner between `your expectation` and `your issue` (e.g. "*Although the headphones worked flawlessly in-store, their noise-cancelling function was noticeably ineffective when I used them in a local coffee shop.*").
+For padding: "*I am confident that your offer is good enough to keep my custom*."
+End it with a "Kind regards,".
+		- **Requesting**: this should be in a polite but firm tone, e.g. "*I would appreciate it if you could...*".
+Use indirect questions to begin a request for help or information (e.g. "*I wonder if you could send me the course details urgently, as I wish to apply very soon.*")
 - The general structure:
 	1. Greeting (1 line): pay very close attention to the question, it should tell you something like =="Begin your letter ‘Dear --------’"==
 	2. First paragraph: An overview of "what is this about", addressing the first required expression